lhbikos/ReC_MultivModel/docs/09_SEM_MeasMod.md

   - Evaluate univariate normality (i.e., one variable at a time) with Shapiro-Wilks tests; p < .05 indicates a violation of univariate normality.
   - Evaluate multivariate normality (i.e., all continuously scaled variables simultaneously) with Mahalanobis test.
 Identify outliers (e.g., cases with Mahal values > 3 SDs from the centroid).
 Consider deleting (or transforming if there is an extreme-ish “jump” in the sorted values.
   - Evaluate internal consistency of the scaled scores with Cronbach’s alpha or omega; the latter is increasingly preferred.
-* Specify and evaluate a measurement model
+Specify and evaluate a measurement model
   - In this just-identified (saturated) model, all latent variables are specified as covarying
     + For LVs with 3 items or more, remember to set a marker/reference variable.
     + For LVs with 2 items, constrain the loadings to be equal
     + For single-item indicators fix the error variance to zero (or a non-zero estimate of unreliability)
-  - Evaluate results with global fit indices (e.g., X2, CFI, RMSEA, SRMR), comparative fit indices (if needed; e.g., AIC, BIC), and strength and significance of the factor loadings and covariances.
+  - Evaluate results with global (e.g., X2, CFI, RMSEA, SRMR) and local (i.e., factor loadings and covariances) fit indices
   - In the event of poor fit, respecify LVs with multiple indicators with parcels.
+  - Nested alternative measurement models can be compared with Χ2 difference, ΔCFI tests; non-nested models with AIC, and BIC tests
 * Specify and evaluate a structural model
   - Replace the covariances with paths that represent the a priori hypotheses
     + These models could take a variety of forms.
     + It is possible to respecify models through trimming or building approaches.
-  - Evaluate results with global fit indices (e.g., X2, CFI, RMSEA, SRMS), comparative fit indices (if needed; e.g., AIC, BIC), and strength and significance of the factor loadings and covariances.
+  - Evaluate results using
+    + *global* fit indices (e.g., X2, CFI, RMSEA, SRMS)
+    + *local* fit indices (i.e., strength and significance of factor loadings, covariances, and additional model parameters [e.g., indirect effects])
   - Nested models can be compared with Χ2 difference and ΔCFI tests.
 * Quick Guide for Global and Comparative Fit Statistics
-  - $\chi^2$, p > .05; this test is sensitive to sample size and this value can be difficult to attain
+  - $\chi^2$, p < .05; this test is sensitive to sample size and this value can be difficult to attain
   - CFI > .95 (or at least .90)
   - RMSEA (and associated 90%CI) are < .05 ( < .08, or at least < .10)
   - SRMR < .08 (or at least <.10)
   - Combination rule:  CFI < .95 and SRMR < .08
   - AIC and BIC are compared; the lowest values suggest better models
   - $\chi^2\Delta$ is statistically significant; the model with the superior fit is the better model
+  - $\delta CFI$ is greater than 0.01; the model with CFI values closest to 1.0 has better fit

 The focus of this lesson in on the specification, evaluation, and respecification of the measurement model.